 In the 1930s Lindy Hop entered the mainstream culture and the dance really took off.
 Performance groups like the well known ‘Whitey’s Lindy Hoppers’ performed some iconic routines and also made their appearance in Hollywood films.
-Lindy Hop made its way to Europe through International Trade shows and world exhibitions in the late 1920s and 1930s, and was also danced by American troops in Europe in the 1940s.
+Lindy Hop made its way to Europe through International Trade shows and world exhibitions as early as the late 1920s and 1930s, and was also danced by American troops in Europe in the 1940s.

-Lindy Hop originated in a time where there were many seperations between black and white people in the American society.
+Lindy Hop originated in a time where there were many separations between black and white people in the American society.
 The Savoy Ballroom was one of the few ballrooms open to people of any colour.
 As Frankie Manning put it, at the Savoy, “Nobody cared what colour you were—they were all looking at your feet!”

 In the 1980s and 1990s a renewed interest in Lindy Hop was sparked by some amazing initiatives in California, New York, London and across Sweden to bring back the original lindy hoppers like Norma Miller, Frankie Manning and Al Minns from retirement.
 Old films were also reintroduced to learn about the dance, and mainstream films like ‘Swing Kids’ (1993) grew the renewed interest in Lindy Hop further.
 Today, Lindy Hop is danced across the globe, by dancers young and old.
 From local classes to big international festivals and competitions, Lindy Hop is back!